nop33/si/src/content/subpage/jobs/oa/index.md

       * Experience with, or knowledge of, fundraising

       * Experience with, or knowledge of, impact-modelling, impact evaluation and red-teaming

-      These aren’t necessary conditions: as this is our first hiring round, we are not highly confident in our ability to predict the profile of the perfect candidate.
-We therefore encourage anyone who can handle the responsibilities listed above to apply.
-If you’re on the fence about whether you’re a good fit, we think you should apply!

       SI works with a global community including people and organizations across the world.
 We are committed to fostering a culture of inclusion, and we encourage individuals with diverse backgrounds and experience to apply.
 We particularly encourage applications from women, citizens of low- and middle-income countries, gender minorities and people of color who are excited about contributing to our mission.